Students

 • LAW 638 Professional Responsibility (3)

-Electives (58 credit hours)
+• Electives (58 credit hours)

 Admission Requirements

-• Required application materials include:
+• Electronic application

-• Resume (no more than two pages)
+• Resume (no more than two pages and font size no smaller than 11 point)

-• Character and fitness statement (if applicable)
+• Character and fitness statement, if applicable

-• Binding admission contract (if applicable)
+• Binding admission contract, if applicable

 • Transcripts from each undergraduate and graduate institution attended